khoanguyn1411/Vue-Stickily/README.md

-# This is Stickily - An taking note website.
+# This is Stickily - A taking note website.

 ## Techniques: